RareSkills/blog/ethereum-contract-creation-code/ethereum-contract-creation-code.md

 This additional code checks that during deployment, no value (wei) is sent (sequence 348015600f57) and reverts otherwise (sequence 600080fd).
 The last two bytes 5b50 are a JUMPDEST and POP opcodes that begin the sequence of deployment described earlier if no wei was sent.

 (The reason there is a pop is because the callvalue is still on the stack and we no longer need it.
-A JUMPDEST is simply an target for JUMPs and JUMPIs.
+A JUMPDEST is simply a target for JUMPs and JUMPIs.
 Without it at a specified jump location the JUMPs can't land and will revert.)

 **2. The memory offsets for the runtime code are shifted**

 Also notice that the length of the runtime code doesn't change but the offset to copy the runtime code does change because the init code is longer which shifts the runtime code's offset further down.